Believe it or not, life insurance does tend to differ when it comes to scuba divers.

 If you report that you do scuba dive as a hobby and do not hold any certifications, it will be a red flag for the carrier.
 And most likely will lead to a declined application.

 We suggest getting a license from any of the 6 main scuba diving certification companies out there.
 Examples include Professional Scuba Association International or Scuba Schools International.

 Types of Scuba Dives

 Open water diving is the most common type of diving.
 It is seen as the safest because there are few obstacles to get in your way in the event of a problem.

 However, it’s also common for divers to explore caves and shipwrecks and to dive into icy waters.
 These types of diving are seen as riskier due to the number of obstacles and dangers that a diver can run into.

 Should I Tell the Carrier that I Scuba Dive?

-We hear this question from clients time to time, and while we understand you don’t want to overpay for your policy, it’s best to be on the safe side.
+We hear this question from clients time to time.
+And we understand you don’t want to overpay for your policy.
+However, it’s best to be on the safe side.

 Don’t keep things, especially risky habits or hobbies, from the life insurance carrier.
 If you do, you expose yourself to possibly having a claim go unpaid.
 This would be a drastic mistake.

 The main purpose of having coverage is to protect your family in the event something was to happen to you.
 This would be the case while you’re on a scuba trip or not.

 How do I get the Best Policy?